 Introduction to Finsemble

-This integration allows end users to benefit from customized workflows.
-Workflows may be explicit or implicit.
-Explicit workflows occur when end users deliberately perform a task with two connected applications.
-For example, they might share a ChartIQ chart with a client—with all data layers and annotations—through Symphony chat.
-Implicit workflows occur when two applications communicate behind the scenes.
-For example, if an end user shared a chart with a client over Symphony, a CRM like Salesforce can automatically log this activity for tracking purposes.
+With Finsemble, applications communicate and work together no matter the language they're written in—even if you don't have control over the source code.
+This allows you to create custom workflows.
+For example, a user might share a ChartIQ chart with a client—with all data layers and annotations—through Symphony chat.
+Workflows can also occur when developer-created rules trigger events.
+For example, when a user shares a ChartIQ chart with a client over Symphony, a CRM like Salesforce can automatically log this activity for tracking purposes.

 A good place to orient yourself to all the reasons we built Finsemble is the Finsemble White Paper.

 If you're a developer who wants a better insight into our architecture, take a glance at our tutorials—check out the Architectural Overview as a starting point.

 Have questions?
 Reach out to email@example.com.